Getting Started Learning Computer Programming for Kids

 Coding for Kids is Important

 Coding for kids is growing in popularity, as more and more families recognize coding as an important tool in the future job market.
-There is no “one-size-fits-all” for selecting a programming course for students.
+There is no “one-size-fits-all” for selecting a coding course for students.
 At Juni, our one-on-one classes allow instructors to tailor a course to meet a student’s specific needs.
 By learning how to code, your kids will not only pick up a new skill that is both fun and academic, but also gain confidence and learn important life skills that will serve them well in whatever career they choose.